Solid locally analytic representations: Adjunctions and cohomology

-\begin{remark} Under the hypothesis of a formalism of six functor for analytic stacks, the previous proof simplifies a lot.
+\begin{remark} Using the six-functor formalism for analytic stacks the previous proof simplifies considerably.
 Let $f: [*/G^{geo}] \to [*/G^{la}]$ be the natural map of stacks, it suffices to prove that the natural map $\mathrm{id}\to f_*f^*$ is an equivalence.
-The map $f$ is going to be a cohomologically proper map as the fibers are isomorphic to $[G_0^{la}/G_0^{geo}]$ for $G_0$ any compact open subgroup, so $f_*=f_!$ and by projection formula we only need to prove that $1_{[*/G^{la}]}\to f_* 1_{[*/G^{geo}]}$ is an equivalence, this follows from the explicit computation using the bar complexes and the description of $f_*$. \end{remark}
+The map $f$ is prim as the fibers are isomorphic to $[G_0^{la}/G_0^{geo}]$ for $G_0$ any compact open subgroup.
+Thus, the pullback square

+and proper base change for $f_*$ implies that it is computed as $R\Gamma^{geo}(G, C^{la}(G,V)_{\star_{1,3}})$.
+Moreover, by the projection formula, in order to prove fully faithfulness of $f^*$ it suffices to show that the natural map $1_{[*/G^{la}]}\to f_* 1_{[*/G^{geo}]}$ is an equivalence, this follows from the explicit computation using the bar complexes and the previous explicit description of $f_*$. \end{remark}